Fungal FAQs

 I aim to provide minimal hype and maximal substance.
 If this resonates with you, please consider subscribing to my Patreon.
 You can also support me by getting some of my original MushMerch, using one of my affiliate codes for a MushDiscount, watching my videos on my YouTube, or by sending tips directly to FascinatedByFungi on Venmo/PayPal.

-Check out the Fascinated By Fungi Podcast on the Callin App, also on Spotify, Apple, and YouTube
+Check out the Fascinated By Fungi Podcast on Spotify, Apple, and YouTube

 Check out my recommended books, mushroom food products, cultivation supplies, foraging gear, adaptogenic supplements, and home decor on my Amazon store front.